gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/10_identity_and_authentication.md

 Services and data should only be accessible to an authenticated and authorised identity, which may be either a user or a service identity.

-To apply effective access control as described inPrinciple 9: secure user management, you must have confidence in the authentication method used to determine the identity performing the access.
+To apply effective access control as described in Principle 9: secure user management , you must have confidence in the authentication method used to determine the identity performing the access.

 Weak authentication to these interfaces may enable unauthorised access to your systems, resulting in the theft or modification of your data, changes to your service, or a denial of service.
-Importantly, authentication should occur over secure channels, as described inPrinciple 1: data in transit protection.
+Importantly, authentication should occur over secure channels, as described in Principle 1: data in transit protection .

 #### Goals

 ###### You should be sufficiently confident that:

 - you understand how access to external interfaces is authenticated
-- the cloud provider hasa modern password policyand requiresmulti-factor authentication (MFA)for user accesses
+- the cloud provider has a modern password policy and requires multi-factor authentication (MFA) for user accesses
 - the cloud provider performs equally robust authentication of service identities as it does for users
 - authentication of users will integrate with your processes for managing joiners, movers, and leavers
 - processes are available for managing the lifecycle of service credentials